Rotation Of 90 Degrees Counterclockwise About The Origin

 We've covered the basics, explored the underlying math, addressed common mistakes, and looked at real-world examples.
 Whether you're a student learning geometry, a game developer animating characters, or an engineer designing mechanical parts, this knowledge will prove invaluable.

 Remember, practice makes perfect.
+So, grab some graph paper, pick some points, and start spinning!
 The more you work with rotations, the more intuitive they will become.
-So, grab some graph paper, pick some points, and start spinning!
 How do you feel about this rotation now?
 Are you ready to give it a try?